Article_Banner_G+F.webp

 “You can produce a lot of food in an environmentally friendly way and still have deep inequity in a food system,” says Kerr.

-Kerr has worked with the Malawi-based nonprofit Soils, Food and Healthy Communities (SFHC) for decades to study how new farming models can bring lasting change to communities in need, and they have seen incredible results.
-Using agroecological farming principles such as planting indigenous legumes and focusing on crop diversity, communities are addressing soil health and food security by confronting deeply embedded social issues like gender relations.
+Kerr has worked for decades with the Malawi-based nonprofit Soils, Food and Healthy Communities (SFHC) to study how alternative farming models can bring lasting change to communities in need, and they have seen incredible results.
+Using agroecological farming principles such as planting indigenous legumes and focusing on crop diversity, communities address soil health and food security while confronting deeply embedded social issues like gender relations.

 Thinking beyond the field